gregg127/anton/docs/docs/02_cluster.md

 After completing the above steps, the cluster should be set up and ready to accept workers.

+!!!note
+    If you want to overwrite kubectl config based on the rendered talos configuration, you can use the following command:
+    ```console
+    talosctl kubeconfig \
+    --force \
+    --nodes $MASTER_IP \
+    --endpoints $MASTER_IP \
+    --talosconfig=rendered/talosconfig
+    ```

 ## Worker node setup

 Now that the cluster is set up with the *controlplane* node, it's time to add worker nodes: